 The years 1856 to 1865 were tough ones for all Americans, as the country reeled toward and then fought a bloody civil war over slavery.
 But they were especially tough years for Maria Quarles Barstow.
-In 1856, her husband, William A. Barstow, the third governor of Wisconsin, had been forced by scandal to resign his office in disgrace.
-Then came her husband's failure and embarrassment on the battlefield in the Civil War.
+In 1856, her husband, William A. Barstow, the third governor of Wisconsin, left office under a cloud of a scandal as the result of campaign law violations in his re-election effort.
+Then came his failure and embarrassment on the battlefield in the Civil War.
 And finally, just months after the war ended, William Barstow suddenly died, leaving her a 42-year old widow with four boys--ranging in age from eleven to nineteen, to raise.

 And that's when Cleveland, and the house at 4211 Franklin Avenue, gave her a reprieve from a horrendous decade.
 Prior to 1865, Maria had never lived in Cleveland.
 However, her husband's family were west side pioneer settlers and she came to Cleveland in late December of that year to bury her husband and to start her life anew.
 Her husband's spinster sister and bachelor brother took her and the boys in--all of them living together in a small house on State (West 29th) Street.
 Then, in 1868, she had a opportunity to gather her family together in their own home.
 She rented the new Second Empire style house near the corner of Franklin Avenue and Harbor (West 44th) Street that had just been built by German immigrant carpenter Ferdinand Dryer.